-This year, turn America Saves Week into a teaching opportunity.
-With the average American household holding over $100,000 in debt, there are too many families in the United States struggling to keep up financially.
+With the average American household holding almost $100,000 in debt, there are too many families in the United States struggling to keep up financially.

-Below are three creative ways you can take advantage of American Saves Week by embracing better spending habits together as a family.
+Below are three creative ways you can embrace better spending habits together as a family.
 Some suggestions may be more appropriate for older kids than younger, but most could be applied with some variation for kids of different ages.

 1. Make any allowance you provide tied to chores.

-The link between work and money is a good lesson to learn early.
+The link between hard work and money earned is a good lesson to learn early.
 Kids are less likely to take the money they receive for granted if they have to earn it.

 If you already require certain chores without pay, there's no need to change that.
 But in just about any home, there's always more to be done.
 Make up a list of the chores not already covered, pick a price for each based on the relative amount of work involved, and post it where your kids can see the extra earning opportunities.

-Bonus tip: To teach them savings, you can give them a choice between taking their money right away in cash, or letting you hold onto it for them until they reach a certain amount.
+Bonus tip: To teach good savings habits, give kids a choice between taking their money right away in cash, or letting you hold onto it for them until they reach a certain amount.
 If they choose the latter, you can throw in a bonus few bucks to teach them the value of saving and demonstrate the way interest-bearing savings accounts work.

 2. Work on creating a family budget together.

 Bring the kids into the budgeting process.
-They might find it dull and tedious, but it will help them understand why they don't get everything they ask for.
+They might find it tedious, and perhaps a bit dull, but it will help them understand why they don't always get everything they ask for.
 Be willing to bring up the family budget and your weekly spending limit anytime they ask for a new toy or a meal out, so they start to get the idea that the thought needs to be applied to every spending decision.

 You can use crafts to help younger kids understand the concept.
 Use paper plates to represent the whole budget, and divide it into slices to represent the different categories your family spends the most on.
 Then explain how your goal is to make certain slices smaller.